Follow-up

 The Week 16 game between the Los Angeles Rams and the Seattle Seahawks featured a rare pass/fumble replay ruling that awarded the Seahawks a touchdown after the officials blew the whistle and ruled in incomplete pass.

 With 6:23 left in the fourth quarter, the Seahawks scored a touchdown to make the score 30-28.
 The Seahawks lined up for a tying two-point conversion.
 Quarterback Sam Darnold threw a backward pass.
 The Rams batted the pass and the ball flew forward, and rolled into the end zone.
-A Seahawks player picked the ball up, but the officials were blowing the whistle ruling the pass incomplete.
+Zach Charbonnet picked the ball up for the Seahawks, but the officials were blowing the whistle ruling the pass incomplete.

 Forward or backward?